London, Lockett among 4 must-start Week 8 fantasy football wide receivers - UPI.com

 MIAMI, Oct.
 22 (UPI) -- Drake London and Tyler Lockett are among my four must-start wide receivers for Week 8 of the fantasy football campaign.

 Ja'Marr Chase leads my Week 8 Top-50 rankings, which are listed below.
 A.J.
-Brown, Tyreek Hill, Justin Jefferson and CeeDee Lamb also land inside the Top 5 of my rankings.
+Brown, Tyreek Hill, CeeDee Lamb and London also land inside the Top 5 of my rankings.

-London, Amon-Ra St. Brown, Jayden Reed, Davante Adams and Malik Nabers join those pass catchers in my Top 10.
+Amon-Ra St. Brown, Jayden Reed, Davante Adams, Malik Nabers and Zay Flowers join those pass catchers in my Top 10.
 Romeo Doubs and Rashod Bateman join London and Lockett as my four must-start plays.

-Those who roster Cooper Kupp, Deebo Samuel, D.K.
+Those who roster Deebo Samuel, D.K.
 Metcalf and other players dealing with injuries should monitor their status before plugging them into starting lineups.

-Wide receiver Brandon Aiyuk, who sustained season-ending injury in Week 7, can be dropped.
+Wide receivers Brandon Aiyuk and Chris Godwin, who sustained season-ending injuries in Week 7, can be dropped.
+Players from Thursday's Los Angeles Rams and Minnesota Vikings game were removed from my rankings.

 Drake London